Harry Potter Tour of Edinburgh

 Did you know that Lord Voldemort himself is buried in Edinburgh Cemetery?
 Did you know that if you were to receive a letter of admission to Hogwarts, Edinburgh Castle would surely be your final destination?
 It was on the streets of Edinburgh that J. K. Rowling found inspiration for the setting of her novels.
 Upon discovering this, my desire to visit the city instantly increased.

-1. The best guided tour of Harry Potter's Edinburgh
+The best guided tour of Harry Potter's Edinburgh

-The writer already had Harry's story outlined when she moved to the Scottish capital, but her pages lacked realism, places and names that set the story of the young wizard.
+The writer already had Harry's story outlined when she moved to the Scottish capital, but her pages lacked realism, places and names that would set the story of the young wizard.

-- It has a price of 23
+- It has a price of 23.

-- Available in English, Spanish and German
+- It is available in Spanish, English and German

 - It lasts approximately two hours